Nifer03/active-directory-detection-response-lab/README.md

    - A playbook to disable the user in Active Directory (if approved)
 ---
 Manage our Firewall Group

 Change SSH source from Anywhere to My IP

-Add MS RDP and change source from Anywhere to My IP Connect via RDP from my desktop to my ADDC01
+Add MS RDP and change source from Anywhere to My IP

+Connect via RDP from my desktop to my ADDC01

-Open command prompt and type ipconfig and check our IP add Go on Firewall, click dropdown select AD project.
+Open command prompt and type ipconfig and check our IP add

+Go on Firewall, click dropdown select AD project.
 Nobody can connect to my VM except me.

-Go to Test Machine server and click View Console, perform ipconfig After this, go to settings and enable VPC Network so that all my VMs within the same VPC can communicate with each other internally.
+Go to Test Machine server and click View Console, perform ipconfig

+After this, go to settings and enable VPC Network so that all my VMs within the same VPC can communicate with each other internally.

 Enable VPC for ADDC01 as well

-Go to PowerShell and connect to our Splunk server via SSH Enable VPC for Splunk and configure firewall.
+Go to PowerShell and connect to our Splunk server via SSH

+Enable VPC for Splunk and configure firewall.

 Once I go back to Powershell, I got disconnected after configuring my firewall.

 Go to Powershell again and type ip a.
-Now I have another network interface as matched in NPC Ping both my test machine and ADDC, should be Destination Host Unreachable
+Now I have another network interface as matched in NPC

+Ping both my test machine and ADDC, Destination Host Unreachable

+I'm gonna find out why I'm getting Host Unreachable.
+RDP our test machine and ipconfig.

+2nd network interface is different from my machine's private IP.
+Go to Network Settings.
+CLick Ethernet Instance 02

+Double click and select IpV4.
+Select Use the following IP Address.

+Edit IP address and subnet mask based on my server's information in my vltur account.

+Now let's ping my splunk server and test machine to see if I'm getting a connection.

+And perfect!
+They are now talking to each other.